threefoldtecharchive/tfchain_pallets/pallet-tfgrid/spec.md

 Following identities are stored on Substrate:

 - Entities (physical humain beings, only 1 entity per human).
-- Twin (digital copies of a human, one can have many).
+- Twin (Digital Assistant).
 - Farmers (Threefold grid Farmers).
 - Node (Threefold grid physical Nodes).

+A Twin object is digital representation of either a User, Node or a Farm.
+It facilitates a way to communicate against the chain.

 [Entity Relationship Diagram](./diagram.md)